wurli/updateme/README.md

 {updateme} works with packages installed from CRAN (and CRAN-like repos), Bioconductor, GitHub and GitLab.
-Packages installed from Bioconductor are intelligently checked against the version of Bioconductor you're using:
+Packages installed from Bioconductor are intelligently checked against the version of Bioconductor you're using, and these get a special message if they're more recent than they probably should be:

 ![](https://raw.githubusercontent.com/wurli/updateme/release-cran/readme-files/updateme-bioc-pkgs.gif)